Patreon LogoYour support makes Blue Moon possible (Patreon)

 "Baking soda.
 Truck's too loud, less risky if we walk.
 Gonna carry 'em.
 Annnnd I don't care if you go through my shit," he responded, ticking off each answer to each of her questions with his fingers.
 "Got everything all figured out?
 Great.
 Let's go."
 With as little conversation as possible, he slung the gun over his back—for emergencies only, he told himself—and clutched the handle of the knife in his fist, keeping it ready in case they ran into any trouble along the way, and started off down the path, not bothering to look behind to see if she'd follow.
 Whether she did or whether she didn't, the end goal was the same: get in, grab some stuff, get out.

 The chuckle was caught and Ana narrowed her eyes slightly.
-Her first instinct was to immediately externalize the indignation that flashed through her it hadn't gotten behavior-changing responses.
+Her first instinct was to immediately externalize the indignation that flashed through her. but it hadn't gotten behavior-changing responses.
 So instead she shot him the wounded look that had always gone a long way to softening up her father when she'd wanted something from him and let out a purposely small "don't, I did my best," followed by a much more haughty and probably expected "but I suppose I had no reason to assume you knew how to act around a lady who wasn't her best.
 Or a lady at all."
 She knew she looked ridiculous, she felt ridiculous.
 But she was going to find a way to make this man feel bad about it because it was his clothes and because he had not actively helped during this part of the process and she resented that a little bit.

 She scowled at him slightly but didn't disagree on the truck point because it was a good one - until they knew the state of things around them it was probably better to be able to move quietly back to the cabin.
 There hadn't been much issue on the road the way she had come from yesterday, but things could change and she thought they might be different going into town.
 Still.
 "I can't wait to see you carry that much food back by yourself."
 She muttered a quiet "dumbass", but it was particularly toothless.
 "Baking soda is better than nothing I guess.
 I assume you've never been to a dentist so you're probably not at the top of the list to die from mouth infection if it hasn't happened yet."
 Did baking soda have any other uses?
 She wasn't sure.
 Honestly, the petite brunette wasn't even sure what it was.
 She'd never used it before, never had to.
 Knew what it looked like, had seen a box that contained it, but neither bit of knowledge was going to be particularly helpful.